Hünfelden: Transport

 Hünfelden has developed itself into a popular residential community, as it has at its disposal good transport connections with Wiesbaden and Limburg an der Lahn (Bundesstraße 417) as well as with the Frankfurt Rhein-Main Region over A 3 (Cologne-Frankfurt) through the Limburg-Süd and Bad Camberg interchanges.
-At the same time, though, it has kept a very quiet and rural character.
+At the same time it has kept a very quiet and rural character.

 Education

 The Freiherr-vom-Stein-Schule is a primary school, Hauptschule and Realschule with a Gymnasium branch.